mmrath/angular2-rest/README.md

 Angular2 HTTP client to consume RESTful services.
 Built on angular2/http with TypeScript.
 **Note:** this solutions is not production ready, it's in a very basic alpha state.
 Any ideas or contributions are very welcomed :)

+## Copied from https://github.com/Paldom/angular2-rest and the following modified/added
+* Changed name from RESTClient to RestClient
+* Changed URL for method decorations (GET, PUT, POST, DELETE, HEAD) optional
+* New decorator Url added to parameters, this will replace the BaseUrl
+* JSON response is default, for non JSON use @Produces(MediaType.RAW)

 ## Installation

 ```sh